Understanding Esophageal Strictures

 Treatment for esophageal strictures can take various forms depending on the severity of the patient’s symptoms and what specifically is causing the esophageal narrowing.
 Many patients are able to benefit from a temporary liquid diet or medicines to address strictures caused by GERD.
 In more extensive cases, procedures to widen the esophagus or replace it entirely with a section of the large intestine may be recommended.
 If the patient is not healthy enough to undergo surgery, a feeding tube may be placed through the stricture or into the stomach.

 The Tampa General Hospital Endocscopy Center is a premier destination for individuals with gastrointestinal issues, from esophageal strictures and other gastroesophageal conditions to colon cancer.
-In fact, our commitment to individualized patient care and utilizing the latest breakthroughs in treatment has earned us the #24 spot in U.S. News & World Report’s list of America’s Best Hospitals for Gastroenterology and GI Surgery in 2020-2021 and ranking as Best Florida Hospital for Gastroenterology and GI Surgery as well.
+In fact, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.

 If you are experiencing symptoms that are consistent with esophageal strictures or another gastrointestinal issue, take advantage of TGH’s online Physician Finder to easily locate a gastroenterologist who can provide the specialized care you need.
 Or, give us a call at 1-800-833-3627.